dentarg/auth0-blog/_posts/2017-02-20-java-platform-and-java-community-process-overview.markdown

 ## Java Specification Requests (JSR)

 A *Java Specification Request* is the document that starts an enhancement on the Java platform.
 Whenever a member of the *JCP* program sees an opportunity to improve the platform, they create a *JSR* describing the opportunity and submit it to revision.
 The *JSR* then passes through a series of stages until it gets released or discarded.
-The following list enumerates all the stages from the creation of a *JSR* to its release:
+The following list enumerates the stages from the creation of a *JSR* to its release:

-- Write a JSR
+- Write a *JSR*
-- Submit a JSR
+- Submit a *JSR*
-- JSR Review
+- *JSR* Review
-- EG formation
+- *EG* formation
 - Early Draft Review
 - Public Review
 - Proposed Final Draft
 - Final Ballot

+![JCP stages](https://jcp.org/images/JCP.Timeline.12.png)

 All these stages are thoroughly defined in the [JCP 2.10: Process Document](https://jcp.org/en/procedures/jcp2#3.5.1).
 But below I share a resume of them.

-![JCP stages](https://jcp.org/images/JCP.Timeline.12.png)

 ### Write a Java Specification Request

-The first stage is where an individual or a company that have identified a opportunity writes about it.
+The first stage is where an individual or a company that have identified an opportunity writes about it.
 The artifact expected from this stage must conform to the *JSR Submission Template*.

 ### Submit a Java Specification Request